oleg-shilo/Temporalio.Graphs/README.md

    ```
    ````

-As you can see _Temporalio.Graphs_ can even handle WF Decision nodes that are not natively supported by Temporal.
+As you can see _Temporalio.Graphs_ can even handle WF Decision nodes that are not natively supported by Temporal. _Temporalio.Graphs_ can also integrate Temporal signals (WaitCondition) even though it is not naturally present ina typical WF graph.
 See [Architectural Considerations page](https://github.com/oleg-shilo/Temporalio.Graphs/wiki/Architectural-Considerations#decision-nodes).

 The same WF graph definition visualization with Mermaid rendered: